justingrisanti/justingrisanti.github.io/_posts/2021-05-11-project_case_microsoft_looking_to_explore_film.markdown

 #### Question 1

-From our three graphs related to question 1, we can determine the following: Walt Disney, Univision, and Fox generate the most profit, followed by Warner Bros and Sony.
+From our three graphs related to question 1, we can determine the following: Walt Disney, Universal Studios, and Fox generate the most profit, followed by Warner Bros and Sony.
 From personal knowledge, these film studios tend to produce action-adventure franchises, as well as family-comedy movies.
 According to my 'genres' graph, Action, Adventure, and Comedy generate the most profit overall, which could be explained by the type of movies that these studios make.
 From the 'directors' graph, we can see the directors that generated the most profit, as well.
 Seven out of the ten directors create action/adventure movies, and the other three create family/comedy movies.

 #### Question 2